4f3rg4n/CTF-Events-Writeups/Potluck-CTF-2023/House_Of_Water_Smallbin_Variant.md

 As you can see, we can create a fake chunk with `fd` & `bk` but without any `prev_size` / `size` fields, but that doesn't matter when dealing with small bins because small bins don't care about them, just about the `fd` & `bk`.

 # Small-bin linking hijack
-After linking our three chunks into the unsorted bin, in such a way that the middle chunk in that list is the chunk at the same range of the fake chunk, and after you used some heap feng shui to place the chunks metadata pointers in the tcache-bin instead of the userdata pointers, you should see something like this:
+After linking our three chunks into the unsorted bin, in such a way that the middle chunk in that list is the chunk at the same range of the fake chunk, and after heap feng shui to place the chunks metadata pointers in the tcache-bin instead of the userdata pointers, you should see something like this:

 ```
 tcache chunk at heap start ==